 December 25: Christmas for the Jews at City Winery

-City Winery last year, author, comedian, former combat soldier, and Chicago native Joel Chasnoff brings the show back to the swanky West Loop venue this Christmas with all-new guests.
+City Winery last year, author, comedian, former combat soldier, and Chicago native Joel Chasnoff brings the show back to the swanky West Loop venue this Christmas with all-new guests (here's a great interview with Teme Ring).

 December 26: Chicago Underground Comedy: Comedy Secrets at Beat Kitchen